Brisbane Bandits

 The Brisbane Bandits are a professional baseball team in Brisbane, Queensland that plays in the Australian Baseball League and is one of the six founding teams of the league.
 From the 2010/11 season till the 2012/13 season their home ballpark was the Brisbane Exhibition Ground, the ground which the old Brisbane Bandits played at for the majority of their nine-year tenure.
-As of the start of the 2013/14 the Bandits home ground is Holloway Field in Newmarket.
+As of the start of the 2013/14 the Bandits home ground is Holloway Field (officially Viticon Stadium, formerly Onehub Stadium, powered by Optus) in Newmarket.

 In the inaugural season, Paul Gonzalez was announced as the GM, replacing Kim Jessop as the previous GM with the Queensland Rams.
 Former ABL MVP and MLB All-Star Dave Nilsson was named the manager and Gary Nilsson the pitching coach.
 In 2011, another ABL MVP and ex-MLB player, Kevin Jordan, replaced Nilsson as manager.
+In 2014, Dave Nilsson returned as manager.